Arvonit/rubik/README.md

 ## Setup

-This project uses `pipenv` to manage dependencies in the Python part and `npm` in the JavaScript part, so you must have both installed.
-To download the python dependencies, you simply run `pipenv install`.
-You can than forward any shell command to `pipenv` using `pipenv run`.
+This project uses `poetry` to manage dependencies in the Python part and `npm` in the JavaScript part, so you must have both installed.
+To download the python dependencies, you simply run `poetry install`.
+You can than forward any shell command to `poetry` using `poetry run`.
-For instance, to run an interactive session of python, use `pipenv run python3`. `pipenv` also includes a shell you can use to avoid the `pipenv run` prefix to shell commands.
-You can launch this with `pipenv shell`.
+For instance, to run an interactive session of python, use `poetry run python3`. `poetry` also includes a shell you can use to avoid the `poetry run` prefix to shell commands.
+You can launch this with `poetry shell`.
 To download the node dependencies, you similarly run `npm install`.

 ## Usage